 You don't need to be retested to be around others outside your home.
 However, since everyone and every case is unique, follow your healthcare provider's recommendations for testing.

 If you have a weakened immune system or have had a severe case of COVID-19, the CDC's criteria do not apply to you.
 You may need to stay home for up to 20 days after your symptoms first appeared.
 Talk with your healthcare provider about your situation.

-Yes.
-This is possible.
-There are several reasons for “false negative” test results -- meaning you really DO have COVID-19 although the test result says you don’t.
+Yes, it’s possible.
+There are several reasons for “false negative” test results — meaning you really DO have COVID-19 although the test result says you don’t.

 Reasons for a false negative COVID-19 test result include:

-If you think you might have COVID-19 even if your test is negative, it’s best to follow the current CDC recommendation.
+If you think you might have COVID-19 even if your test is negative, it’s best to follow the current CDC recommendations.
 Stay home for 10 days if you think you are sick.
-Stay six feet away from others (“social distancing”) and wear a cloth mask.
+Stay 6 feet away from others (“social distancing”) and wear a cloth mask.
 Contact your healthcare provider if your symptoms worsen.
-Contact your healthcare provider when your symptoms improve – don’t decide on your own if it’s safe for you to be around others.
+Don’t decide on your own if it’s safe for you to be around others.
+Instead, contact your healthcare provider when your symptoms improve.

 Currently, only one drug has received Food and Drug Administration (FDA) approval.
 Remdesivir (Veklury®) is approved to treat hospitalized patients with COVID-19 infection.

 What treatments do people receive if they have COVID-19?